 The same happens in general, thus at each step, we add the sum of the new sequence (in this case $1+2+d_3$) to the length.
+0.2 cm \end{exm} \begin{lem} The dimension of $B$ is equal to the dimension of $\Hilb^d(\A^2)$, that is to $2d$. \end{lem} \begin{proof} Let us take a monomial ideal $E$.
+It is uniquely determined by the sequence of $y$ exponents on the diagonal $\mathbf d = (d_1,\ldots ,d_t)$.
+We will proceed inductively with respect to $t$, for given $\mathbf d$ the spread-out matrix will be denoted by $\mathcal M_{\mathbf d}$.
+First, let us consider the ideal $E_{d_1}=(y^{d_1},x)$.
+The colength of $E_{d_1}$ is $d_1$, the quotient algebra has a basis $1,y,y^2,\ldots ,y^{d_1-1}$.
+The sequence has only one element $(d_1)$.
+The spread-out matrix $\mathcal M_{(d_1)}$ is

-0.2 cm Now let us look at matrix $\mathcal M_{\mathbf d}$, when we add an additional element to the sequence, we are adding one row and one column.
+The dimension of the base scheme $B_{d_1}$ is $2d_1$, each $a_{i,j}$ is a polynomial of dimension lower than $d_1$, thus there are $2d_1$ variables.
+That concludes the basis for the induction.
+0.2 cm Now let us look at the matrix $\mathcal M_{\mathbf d}$, when we add an additional element to the sequence, we are adding one row and one column

-Each added entry is dominated by exactly one of the diagonal elements $y^{d_j}$, and every such diagonal element dominates exactly two new entries one over and one under the diagonal.
+Each added entry is dominated by exactly one of the diagonal elements $y^{d_j}$, and every such diagonal element dominates exactly two new entries one over and one under the diagonal

 Thus we have added $2\sum d_j$ parameters. \end{proof}

 \begin{remark} Instead of the computation above we could also almost repeat the argument \cite[Lemma 3.2]{ES1} for Resolution \eqref{gm-res-simple} which is a resolution induced by a slightly different matrix than in \cite[Lemma 3.1]{ES1}. \end{remark}